 - Then click on the Share button and open Advanced Sharing.

-- Now close the Properties windows on the system.
+- Now close the Properties window on the system.

-- Open Google Play Store and search for a File Explorer (like CX File Explorer).
+- Open the Google Play Store and search for a file explorer, such as CX File Explorer.

-- Then, head to its Network tab and tap on New Location.
+- Then, head to the Network tab and tap on New Location.

 - Now switch to the Remote tab and select Local Network.

-- Then it will search for your system and once shown, tap on it.
+- Then, it will search for your system, and once displayed, tap on it.

-- Now enter the username and password (of the system) e.g., if a user is using a Microsoft ID to log into the Windows PC, then enter the complete Microsoft ID (like email@example.com) and enter the password of the Microsoft ID.
+- Now, enter the username and password (of the system).
+For example, if a user is using a Microsoft ID to log into the Windows PC, they should enter the complete Microsoft ID (such as firstname.lastname@example.org) and enter the password for the Microsoft ID.

-- Then tap on OK and once the PC’s shared folder is shown, you may use the PC’s Shared folder to move data between the PC and Android phone.
+- Then, tap on ‘OK,’ and once the PC’s shared folder appears, you may use this shared folder to transfer data between the PC and the Android phone.

-Keep in mind that whenever the PC or router restarts, then you may have to re-add the share in the File Explorer app as the PC’s IP is switched.
-In this case, a user may set a static IP to its PC or one by one add the shared host every time the PC starts.
-Soon, all the IPs used by the computer will be added to the File Explorer ap e.g., your Wi-Fi is used by 5 devices, then whenever you add the share of a new host, time will come when all the 5 IPs of the PC will be added to the File Explorer app and afterward, you may simply tap on each one to check on which IP the share is available.
+Keep in mind that whenever the PC or router restarts, you may have to re-add the share in the File Explorer app as the PC’s IP is switched.
+In this case, a user may set a static IP for their PC or add the shared host one by one every time the PC starts.
+Eventually, all the IPs used by the computer will be added to the File Explorer app.
+For example, if your Wi-Fi is used by five devices, each time you add the share of a new host, a time will come when all five IPs of the PC will be added to the File Explorer app.
+Afterward, you may simply tap on each one to check on which IP the share is available.

 - You may create a hotspot on the Windows PC or enable a hotspot on the Android phone.

-If the PC only supports LAN connection, then you may use an app (as discussed later) to sync the Android device to a Windows 10 PC.
+If the PC only supports LAN connections, you may use an app (as discussed later) to sync the Android device to a Windows 10 PC.

-Till now, our effort was to use the OS native approach to sync the data between Android and Windows but for many users, it may be too techy, time taking, or not an ideal one.
-For these users, there are plenty of applications that can sync the data between Android and Windows, especially, the users who are interested in auto-syncing of a folder’s contents.
-These applications can be categorized as:
+Until now, our effort has been to use the OS native approach to sync the data between Android and Windows.
+However, for many users, this may be too technical, time-consuming, or not ideal.
+For these users, there are plenty of applications available to sync data between Android and Windows, particularly for those interested in automatically syncing a folder’s contents.
+These applications can be categorized as follows:

 - Microsoft Applications

-To enhance the cross-device compatibility of Windows, Microsoft has released many applications.
-These applications can sync different types of data between Windows and Android devices.
+To enhance cross-device compatibility with Windows, Microsoft has released numerous applications.
+These applications can synchronize various types of data between Windows and Android devices.

 Your Phone App

-The first and the most famous app for syncing an Android device to Windows 10 PC is Microsoft’s Your Phone App.
-It supports the sync of notifications (from apps), Messages, calls, pictures, continue on PC, Apps mirroring (on selected Samsung phones), etc. from an Android phone to PC.
+The first and most famous app for syncing an Android device to a Windows 10 PC is Microsoft’s Your Phone App.
+It supports syncing notifications (from apps), messages, calls, pictures, continuing on PC, app mirroring (on selected Samsung phones), etc. from an Android phone to a PC.

 - Now click on Get Started and sign in with a Microsoft account.

-- Then follow the prompts on the screen to link the Windows PC to the Android device.
-If the phone and PC are on a different network, then do not forget to enable Sync over mobile data in the Phone Companion app.
+- Then, follow the prompts on the screen to link the Windows PC to the Android device.
+If the phone and PC are on different networks, do not forget to enable Sync over mobile data in the Phone Companion app.

-Then you can sync Your Phone App to sync data between the Android device and PC.
-Keep in mind Your Phone App can support multiple Android devices at once.
+Then you can sync your Phone App to synchronize data between the Android device and PC.
+Keep in mind that your Phone App can support multiple Android devices at once.

-To wirelessly sync photos and videos between the Android phone and Windows PC, the Microsoft Photos Companion is the best candidate.
+To wirelessly sync photos and videos between an Android phone and a Windows PC, Microsoft Photos Companion is the best candidate.

 If a user wants to sync reminders from his Android phone, then Cortana is a great option.
 A user may enable Cortana Cross-Device to sync notifications of missed calls, messages, etc.